 - Severely reducing physical resources such as disk space, memory or network bandwidth

 Stress Testing is a type of Non-Functional Testing.
 Under this, various activities to overload the existing resources with excess jobs are carried out in an attempt to break the system down.
 The purpose behind stress testing is to ascertain the failure of the system and to monitor how the system recovers back gracefully.
 If the system is able to recover without loss of data and without creating security leaks, it means that it has successfully passed the stress test.

 - Testing beyond normal operational capacity, often to a breaking point, in order to observe the results.

-- To analyse post-crash reports to define the behaviour of application after failure.
+- To analyze post-crash reports to define the behavior of application after failure.